Mymensingh District: Geography

 The district covers an area of 4363.48 km2, with several small valleys between high forests.

 The temperature ranges from 12 to 33 °C, and the annual rainfall averages 2,174 mm.

-It is at the foot of Garo hills of Meghalaya, and includes some chars (sandy islands) founded on the bed of the Old Brahmaputra River and also some ancient forests of mainly a single wood tree, the sal tree.
+Mymensingh district is situated in northern Bangladesh, at the heart of Mymensingh Division.
+It shares borders with the Garo Hills of India's Meghalaya state to the north, Gazipur District to the south, Netrokona and Kishoreganj districts to the east, and Sherpur, Jamalpur, and Tangail districts to the west.

-The city of Mymensingh stands on the bank of the Old Brahmaputra, as beginning in 1787 the main flow of the Brahmaputra shifted to the Jamuna River which flows west of the greater Mymensingh region.
-After about hundred years, a port city of sea vessels from England lost its status as the river became a seasonal flow.
-Some former residences of colonial officials along the side of the river in the city are nowadays government buildings.
+The district's geology is defined by its location along an older course of the Brahmaputra, the main stream of which flowed through the district until the late 18th century.
+Consequently the majority of the district's geological formations are various alluvial deposits.
+The part of the district southwest of the Old Brahmaputra consists largely of the Madhupur tract which has comparatively elevated and harder soil.
+The northernmost part of the district, namely the part corresponding roughly to Haluaghat and Dhobaura upazilas, is mostly coarser sand with a tiny portion of the foothills of the Garo Hills, comprising Dihing and Dupi tila formations, along the Indian border.

-The area of Greater Mymensingh, the north front line is just at the foot of Garo hills of Meghalaya of India, the south this area excludes Gazipur District, the east ends in the rich watery land of Bangladesh as native calls 'Haor', the west ends in the ancient single wood forest (e.g. Muktagacha, Fulbaria and Valuka upazilas) and the Chars of Jamalpur District sided north-west of Mymensingh district.
+The delineation of Greater Mymensingh is: the north front line is just at the foot of Garo hills of Meghalaya of India, the south this area excludes Gazipur District, the east ends in the rich watery land of Bangladesh the natives call 'Haor', the west ends in the ancient single wood forest (e.g. Muktagacha, Fulbaria and Bhaluka upazilas) and the Chars of Jamalpur District border north-west of the Mymensingh district.

 Forests

 The Madhupur jungle is a slightly elevated tract, extending from the north of Dhaka district into the heart of Mymensingh; its average height is about 60 ft above the level of the surrounding country, and it nowhere exceeds 100 ft.
 The jungle contains abundance of sal, valuable both as timber and charcoal.
-The main benefits of sal is that it can absorb carbon more than any other native trees, so it helps mitigate the severe pollution of Dhaka city.
-The only other elevated tract in the district is on the northern border, where the Susang Durgapur situated in Netrokona district (part of Greater Mymensingh).
-Actually the Haluaghat upozilla of Mymensingh is border with India and Garo hills of Meghalaya.
-They are for the most part covered with thick thorny jungle, but in parts are barren and rocky.
+Sal trees are particularly beneficial because they absorb more carbon than any other native tree, making them a crucial part of mitigating the severe pollution in Dhaka city.
+The only other elevated area in the district is along the northern border, where Susang Durgapur is located in Netrokona district, part of Greater Mymensingh.
+Haluaghat upazila in Mymensingh borders India and the Garo Hills of Meghalaya.
+The region is mostly covered by dense, thorny jungle, although some parts are barren and rocky.